Shining Inheritance (Philippine TV series): Development

 Brilliant Legacy is a 2009 South Korean television drama series broadcast by Seoul Broadcasting System.
 Written by So Hyun-kyung and directed by Jin Hyuk, the series starred Han Hyo-joo and Lee Seung-gi.
 In the same year, the series was later aired in the Philippines, through GMA Network.

-Production

 Principal photography commenced in October 2023.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in Television Homes, the pilot episode of Shining Inheritance earned a 6.1% rating.